Baylis Court School Curriculum Vision and Mission

 - promotes the importance of British Values

 Our curriculum develops our students’ academic and interpersonal characteristics to enable them to become successful citizens who fully contribute to the society in which they live.
-Our core values of respect, ambition and resilience drive the development of the leadership of each student and their leadership of others.
+Our curriculum drives the development of self-leadership and their leadership of others.

-Student leadership is inspired through academic and co-curricular activities.
+Leadership of self and others is developed through our planned curriculum, lesson pedagogy, our co-curricular and cultural enrichment programme and leadership opportunities.
 Students can also take part in student voice activities throughout the year and can apply to be a part of the Student Leadership Team.

 The pursuit of excellence is inspired through our broad and balanced curriculum which develops personal and academic success.
 Our curriculum and curriculum pedagogy demands that all students have high expectations of themselves.
 Students study a blend of creative, artistic and academic subjects.
 Additional support for literacy and numeracy is provided where appropriate.

 At key stage 3, students study a broad range of subjects to inspire curiosity, lifelong learning and to help them challenge their understanding of the world.
 Students learn transferable skills and essential knowledge to enable students to decide which subjects they are best suited to study at Key stage 4.
 We have a broad and balanced, two year key stage 3.
 Subjects such as Geography, History and Spanish have at least 3 lessons every 2 weeks to ensure that the curriculum has breadth and depth.